Background image

 Career Events

-Athletics Mens 10000m
+Athletics Men's 10000m

-Athletics Mens 5000m
+Athletics Men's 5000m

 Patrick's Story

 America-based Toowoomba-raised Pat Tiernan is one of a group of rising Australian distance stars.
 His athletics journey started when his primary school teacher in Toowoomba saw him running one morning and asked if he wanted to join his squad.
 A strong junior career in Australia was honed during his college years in America at one of the great US distance running institutions Villanova.
-While studying mathematics and economics, he compiled an impressive record of results, including winning the National Collegiate Athletic Association (NCAA) cross country – the first Australian to achieve this in 56 years.

-Things had really shifted for Tiernan in late 2016, when he won a medal in the NCAA 5000m, represented Australia at the Rio Olympics, won the NCAA cross country and in December the Zatopek 10,000m.
+Things had really shifted for Pat in late 2016, when he won a medal in the NCAA 5000m, represented Australia at the Rio Olympics, won the NCAA cross country and in December the Zatopek 10,000m.
 It was merely a launching pad into his 2017 campaign where over a barnstorming 63 days he placed an outstanding 13th at the world cross country and ran massive personal bests at 3000m, 5000m and 10,000m – placing him into the top-4 Australians of all-time in all three events.
 At just 22, he was now already one of the best all-round distance runners in Australian history.

 Over the next couple of years there was some injury and reassessment either side of an appearance at the Gold Coast Commonwealth Games.
 In 2019 Tiernan proposed to fellow athlete Angel Piccirillo at Philadelphia Zoo.